Hives/makers-notes/week-2/README.md

 - Q: how can you test something that happens after an exception?
 - rspec predicate matchers: <https://relishapp.com/rspec/rspec-expectations/v/3-3/docs/built-in-matchers/predicate-matchers>

+Wednesday:
+- Alex was really not happy about using instance variables in tests.
+Is it necessary/good practice?
+- Alex says Sophie says it's not good to test attributes in tests.
+How else would you do it?

 ## <a name=mocking>Mocking</a>

 Lotta info here: <https://github.com/rspec/rspec-mocks>